Cursed adventure

 - the ncurses library way with

-If your terminal gets all scrambled, you can type stty sane
+If your terminal gets all scrambled, you can type stty sane to go back to a

 saner version.
 It might not reset all your preferences but it's good enough.